iris-contrib/examples/README.md

     * [Secure](experimental-handlers/secure/simple/main.go)
     * [Tollboothic](experimental-handlers/tollboothic/limit-handler/main.go)

 > Do not forget to [star or watch the project](https://github.com/kataras/iris/stargazers) in order to stay updated with the latest tech trends, it takes some seconds for the sake of go!

-> Examples are tested using Windows 7, Ubuntu 16.04 with [LiteIDE](https://github.com/visualfc/liteide).
+> Examples are tested using Windows 10, Ubuntu 16.10 with [Microsoft Visual Studio](https://code.visualstudio.com/) and built using the [Go 1.9](https://golang.org/dl).

 ## Run